esper-io/console_docs/docs/sso/README.md

 ### How to Accept the SSO Invite

 Invited users will receive an invitation in their inbox.
 Once they click on the invitation link, they should choose the SSO login method.
-Choosing another login method (such as password or Google) will not satisfy the SSO criteria.
+Choosing a different login method (such as password or Google) will not satisfy the SSO criteria.